Let’s compare some options when it comes to body-contouring technology.

 - “I know that liposuction works.
 If CoolSculpting is going to be similar in cost, I might as well do surgery.”

 All of these reactions are valid.
 However you feel, you feel.
 When you’re buying a body-contouring solution there’s more than one option, and different clients have different emotions around their purchasing decision.

 So let’s talk about CoolSculpting vs. Liposuction – and how to choose between surgical and nonsurgical body contouring techniques!
 CoolSculpting is the safest and best choice when it comes to nonsurgical options, but how do you know if CoolSculpting vs. Liposuction would be better for you?

-The age old question: CoolSculpting vs. Liposuction?
+The age-old question: CoolSculpting vs. Liposuction?

 The American Society of Plastic Surgeons says that liposuction aka “lipo” can “slim and reshape specific areas of the body by removing excess fat deposits and [improve] your body contours and proportions.”
 Liposuction can be combined with other surgical procedures, and for Dr. Dauwe, that’s most common a tummy tuck and/or breast surgery.
 (You can read up on lipoplasty according to ASPS here.

-Dr. Dauwe believes that fat removal surgery is a great option for those who are at their ideal weight but have troublesome areas that are tough to get rid of.
+Our medical director believes that fat removal surgery is a great option for those who are at their ideal weight but have troublesome areas that are tough to get rid of.
 Sound familiar?
 That’s basically the same description as CoolSculpting, right?
 Yep.